Andreyhuey/Andreyhuey/README.md

-# Hi there 👋
+# Hi there, I'm Andrey 👋

-## About Me

-🔭 A Software Engineer With Front End Web Development Focus
+🔭 A Software Engineer Specialized in Typescript & Node.js

 🤔 Here's a link to my [portfolio](https://andreyhuey.github.io/portfolio/)